ossf/scorecard/docs/checks.md

 tools can prevent known classes of bugs from being inadvertently introduced in the codebase.

-The checks currently looks for known Github apps such as [CodeQL](https://codeql.github.com/) (github-code-scanning), [LGTM](https://lgtm.com/) and [SonarCloud](https://sonarcloud.io/) in the recent (~30) merged PRs, or the use
+The checks currently looks for known GitHub apps such as [CodeQL](https://codeql.github.com/) (github-code-scanning), [LGTM](https://lgtm.com/) and [SonarCloud](https://sonarcloud.io/) in the recent (~30) merged PRs, or the use